One of the MOST IMPORTANT questions to ask your patientsNov 28, 2017

 Doing this well will open the door for you to build rapport with your patient and also is the moment to make an important first impression to provide them with confidence that you are the person to help them.

-It has been commonly found that the interpersonal aspects of physiotherapy and healthcare are some of the most important determinants of patient outcomes and their evaluation of the QUALITY of care.
+It has been commonly found that the interpersonal aspects of physiotherapy and healthcare are some of the most important determinants of patient outcomes and their evaluation of whether they are receiving quality health care.
 (Hush, 2011)

-Set your self up for success in the clinic and consider these strategies with your patients in your next interview/examination!
+Set yourself up for success in the clinic and consider these strategies with your patients in your next clinical history taking.